 Not Applicable

 Q4.
-There may be certain logistic problems in holding an actual event with the printers and client applications physically co-located.
-Therefore, we considered some alternatives to how and when the demonstration is run.
+There are some alternatives to how and when the demonstration is run.
 Please check all that may be acceptable to you.

 A classic “bakeoff” event in which all candidate implementations are physically brought to the interoperability event.
-All agent tests run with the same PWG acquired SNMP program.
+All agent tests run with the same PWG-acquired SNMP program.

 Using a third party testing service to demonstrate compatibility with the MIB (costs money)